PetrLivingLife/hat/readme.rst

 Application testing helper
 ==========================

+PROTOTYPE - this project is currently in very early phase.
+Not usable for anything yet.

 Nothing revolutionary in here.
 Though I haven't seen such project/library/framework (that would be actually good and usable).

 For now this is very simple prototype to evolve.
 Idea is to have most/all (automated) testing needed in a project in one place.